Delivering Love Through Food

 of more than 30 partner farms and businesses

-From people without homes, to the prison residents and officers, to those affected by natural disasters to neighbors who could use a little extra — our aim is to feed the hunger of the human heart.
+From people without homes, to the prison residents and officers, to those facing social isolation to neighbors who could use a little extra — our aim is to feed the hunger of the human heart.

-We serve over 500 healthy and delicious meals a week to those in need in Philo, CA, Ukiah, CA and Harlem, NY.
-We also have pop up branches of Free Food in Palo Alto, CA and Los Angeles, CA.
+We serve over 500 healthy and delicious meals a week to those in need in Harlem, NY.
+We also have pop up branches of Free Food in Ukiah, Palo Alto, Petaluma and Los Angeles, CA.

 Each location is unique, catering to the population and location we serve, and our focus on love and dignity extends through all we do.